 SECTION 1.
 DEFINITIONS.
-All terms used in this Thirty-fourth Supplemental Resolution are used with the same meaning throughout this Thirty-fourth Supplemental Resolution unless the context clearly requires otherwise.
-All terms used in this Thirty-fourth Supplemental Resolution that are defined in the Authorizing Resolution have the same meaning as in the Authorizing Resolution unless the context clearly requires otherwise.
+All terms used in this Fortieth Supplemental Resolution are used with the same meaning throughout this Fortieth Supplemental Resolution unless the context clearly requires otherwise.
+All terms used in this Fortieth Supplemental Resolution that are defined in the Authorizing Resolution have the same meaning as in the Authorizing Resolution unless the context clearly requires otherwise.

 SECTION 2.
-AUTHORITY FOR THIS THIRTY-FOURTH SUPPLEMENTAL RESOLUTION.
-This Thirty-fourth Supplemental Resolution is adopted pursuant to the provisions of the Act and constitutes a resolution authorizing bonds pursuant to the Act.
+AUTHORITY FOR THIS FORTIETH SUPPLEMENTAL RESOLUTION.
+This Fortieth Supplemental Resolution is adopted pursuant to the provisions of the Act and constitutes a resolution authorizing bonds pursuant to the Act.

 SECTION 3.
 RESOLUTION TO CONSTITUTE CONTRACT.
-In consideration of the purchase and acceptance of any and all of the Refunding Bonds by those who shall own the same from time to time, the Authorizing Resolution, as supplemented by this Thirty-fourth Supplemental Resolution, shall be deemed to be and shall constitute a contract between the Department and the Registered Owners from time to time of the Refunding Bonds; and the security interest granted and the pledge made in the Authorizing Resolution, as supplemented by this Thirty-fourth Supplemental Resolution, as supplemented by this Thirty-fourth Supplemental Resolution, and the covenants and agreements therein set forth to be performed on behalf of the Department shall be for the equal benefit, protection and security of the Registered Owners of any and all of the Refunding Bonds, all of which, regardless of the time or times of their authentication and delivery or maturity, shall be of equal rank without preference, priority or distinction of any of the Refunding Bonds over any other thereof except as expressly provided in or permitted by the Authorizing Resolution, as supplemented by this Thirty-fourth Supplemental Resolution.
+In consideration of the purchase and acceptance of any and all of the Refunding Bonds by those who shall own the same from time to time, the Authorizing Resolution, as supplemented by this Fortieth Supplemental Resolution, shall be deemed to be and shall constitute a contract between the Department and the Registered Owners from time to time of the Refunding Bonds; and the security interest granted and the pledge made in the Authorizing Resolution, as supplemented by this Fortieth Supplemental Resolution, and the covenants and agreements therein set forth to be performed on behalf of the Department shall be for the equal benefit, protection and security of the Registered Owners of any and all of the Refunding Bonds, all of which, regardless of the time or times of their authentication and delivery or maturity, shall be of equal rank without preference, priority or distinction of any of the Refunding Bonds over any other thereof except as expressly provided in or permitted by the Authorizing Resolution, as supplemented by this Fortieth Supplemental Resolution.